jessebmurray/COVID-19/README.md

 ![](plots/xgb_map.png)

-### The counties that may need to be 'checked again'
+### Most over-predicted counties

-Listed below are the top 30 counties for which the model expected to see far more cases than presently reported.
+Listed below are the top 30 counties for which the Gradient Boosted model expected to see far more cases than presently reported, suggesting that these counties may have more cases than presently reported.

 | County, State                  |   Prediction Error |
 |:---------------------------------|---------------:|